PCJones/radarr-sonarr-german-dual-language/README.md

 ## Guide

 ### 0. Disable "Propers and Repacks Upgrade"
 By default, Radarr and Sonarr prefer Proper / Repack releases and upgrade to such in case they become available at a later stage.
-This logic neglects any custom format preferences that you will set henceforth, i.e. override language as well as quality preferences, and hence has to be disabled.
+This logic neglects any custom format preferences that you will set henceforth, i.e. override language as well as quality preferences.
+Hence this option has to be disabled.
-To do so: Visit `Settings > Media Management` in both Radarr and Sonarr.
-Enable `Advanced Settings` and scroll to / search for the `File Management` section.
-Set the respective option to `Do not prefer and upgrade` and hit `Save Changes`
+To do so:
+1. Visit `Settings > Media Management` in both Radarr and Sonarr.
+2. Enable `Advanced Settings` and scroll to / search for the `File Management` section.
+3. Set the respective option to `Do not prefer and upgrade` and hit `Save Changes`

 ### 1. Import the German DL Custom Formats
 If you don't know how to import custom formats have a look at this short guide: